getsentry/sentry-docs/src/collections/_documentation/platforms/native/minidump.md

 and can later be uploaded to Sentry.
 A minidump typically includes:

 - The runtime stack of each thread that was active during the time of the crash.
-  This allows to reconstruct stack traces for all stacks and even infer variable values in some cases.
+  This allows yout to reconstruct stack traces for all stacks and even infer variable values in some cases.
-- Thread contexts, i.e. register values, at the time of the crash.
-This is especially relevant for stackwalking.
+- Thread contexts -- that is, register values -- at the time of the crash.
+This is especially relevant for stack walking.
 - Optionally, the process heap.
-By default, this is not included in order to keep minidumps at a reasonable size.
-Sentry does not read the heap, so it can be safely omitted.
+By default, this is not included to keep minidumps at a reasonable size.
+Sentry does not read the heap so that it can be safely omitted.
-- The crash reason and an optional memory address associated to it, e.g. for memory access violations.
-In case of assertions, the assertion message is also included in the dump.
+- The crash reason and an optional memory address associated to with the crash.
+  For example, memory access violations.
+In the case of assertions, the assertion message is also included in the dump.
 - Meta data about the CPU architecture and the user’s operating system.

 {% capture __alert_content -%}
 Minidumps are memory dumps of the process at the moment it crashes.
-As such, they might contain sensitive information on the target system, such as environment variables, local path names or maybe even in-memory representations of input fields including passwords. **Sentry does not store these memory dumps**.
-Once processed, they are removed immediately and all sensitive information is stripped from the resulting issues.
+As such, they might contain sensitive information on the target system, such as environment variables, local pathnames or maybe even in-memory representations of input fields, including passwords. **Sentry does not store these memory dumps**.
+Once processed, they are removed immediately, and all sensitive information is stripped from the resulting issues.
 {%- endcapture -%}
 {%- include components/alert.html